vericco/studia.rar/README.md

 # studia.rar
-Things you find here are going to be absolutely random, moreover death can occur.
+Things you find here are going to be absolutely random, moreover death from disgustment can occur.